gergoerdi/clash-pong/README.md

 For the hardware version, use the included Shakefile.
 An easy way to run it is via the provided `mk` shell script.
-Create a `build.mk` file with the following content:
+Create a `build.mk` file with content like the following:

     TARGET = nexys-a7-50t
-    VIVADO_ROOT = /opt/somewhere/where/vivado/is/installed
+    VIVADO_ROOT = /opt/somewhere/where/vivado/is/installed/bin
-    ISE_ROOT = /opt/somewhere/where/ise/is/installed
+    ISE_ROOT = /opt/somewhere/where/ise/is/installed/ISE/bin/lin64

 Alternatively, if you have Vivado/ISE installed in Docker or similar, you can create a wrapper script and use that by setting `VIVADO` instead